bcs-iitk/BCS_Workshop_Apr_20/Psychophysics/Assignment/README.md

 * Each item size have 15 different cases.
 * Also, report the mean, median, mode and variance for each item size.
 * Use ```read_data_helper.ipynb``` to get help on how to read the data from the downloaded data file from PsyToolkit.

+**Note:** To download the zip or any other file from github: click on the respective file >> click on download button